Skip to main content

 Change of plans

-The short graduation film is alluded to or mentioned explicitly several times throughout this blog up until this point.
+My short graduation film is alluded to or mentioned explicitly several times throughout this blog up until this point.
 However the reality is that I did not end up making the film I set out to make, and as I was approaching this change of plans, I was sneakily editing the wording about it in my blog posts.

 "The engine has started up" - getting absorbed in my AI animation lab

-The beginnings of "diffusion pilot" was about developing tools for a specific animated narrative film I wanted to make (namely with 3D-to-AI transformative techniques), yet it soon took a life of its own becoming an internet blog, a methodology, an evolving toolkit.
-That was all to form a multi faceted marriage between art of animation, and modern generative image AI.
-There was no longer one without the other, and I switched gears to think about generative image AI as its own rich animation medium in a general sense, which is especially reflected in my latest essay.
+The beginnings of "diffusion pilot" was about developing a workflow and tools for a specific animated narrative film I wanted to make using intricate and layered digital techniques involving 3D, digital painting and frame-by-frame generative image AI.
+However, since then it grew way past its initial scope, becoming an internet blog, a methodology, an evolving toolkit.
+That was all to try and intertwine art of animation with modern generative image AI into a meaningful and unique craft.
+I hoped to escape the inherit mediocrity of all "AI slop" by experimenting towards something genuinely compelling.
+There was no longer one without the other, and I switched gears to think about generative image AI as its own animation medium in a general sense, which is especially reflected in my latest essay.

 I got more and more invested into prototyping animation techniques and interfaces for them, inspired by animation tradition and established software, but using generative image AI as an integral part of it.